-The portuguese version of the video was shared during the campaign #BerlinAgainstFascism, in October, 2018, created by Brazilians living in Berlin, focused on awareness and resistance, facing the threat to democracy in the country, with the election of Jair Bolsonaro as our new president.
+The portuguese version of the video was shared during the campaign #BerlinAgainstFascism, in October, 2018, focused on awareness and the resistances against the threat to human rights and democratic institutions in the country, with the election of Jair Bolsonaro.
 In Manifesto DEMOCRACY IN BRAZIL UNDER THREAT:

 “Bolsonaro’s hard-line conservatism constitutes a serious step backward for Brazilian society and a threat to Latin America as a whole.
 With a widespread and unapologetic discourse of hatred that is littered with calls to wind back civil and social rights, Bolsonaro brazenly preaches discrimination against groups such as people of colour, women, LGBT people, and indigenous peoples, and defends the escalation of urban violence that has occurred throughout the entire presidential campaign.
 The candidate opposes gender equality, sexual diversity, the protection of the environment, freedom of movement and association, activism, public education and scientific research, workers’ rights and social programmes.
 Furthermore, he presents himself as the candidate who will fight corruption, when the military dictatorship, which he praises, was an extremely corrupt regime.